chrlic/chrlic.github.io/_posts/2023-01-19-appd-mwh-otel-blog.md

 Now, restart the application.
 What differences do you see in topology on the Kubernetes?
 Any difference on AppDynamics?

-Next time, we will have a look into more complex scenarios.
+Next time, we will have a look into more complex and useful scenarios.